A Zariski dense exceptional set in Manin's conjecture: dimension 2

-Next, we want to determine whether the exceptional set is dense or not.
-We first discuss case (1).
-Let $C^\prime\in\left|-K_X \right|$ be a smooth curve.
-By the adjunction formula
+Next, we want to determine whether the geometric exceptional set is dense or not.

-we know that the genus of $C^\prime$ is $g=1$.
-Thus by Bertini's Theorem, general members in $\left|-K_X \right|$ are elliptic curves.
-So there only exists finite many rational curves in $\left|-K_X \right|$, on which rational points cannot be dense in $X$.
+\begin{prop} Let $X$ be a del Pezzo surface of degree $1$ and Picard rank $1$.
+Then the family of rational curves in $\lvert-K_X \rvert$ will never contain a dense set of rational points, and neither will the family in $\lvert-2K_X \rvert$ for general $X$. \end{prop} \begin{proof} Let $C\in\lvert-K_X \rvert$ be a smooth curve.
+The adjunction formula gives

-When $C$ is a curve of case (2), if we further suppose that $\overline{X}$ is general in moduli, then it is shown in \cite{LST18} that such curves are parametrized by an irreducible curve of geometric genus $\geq 2$, on which the rational points also can not be Zariski dense.
-The case where $\overline{X}$ is not general in moduli remained open.
-It is worth to mention that \cite[Proposition 24]{Lubbes14} combined with Proposition \ref{prop1} (2) shows that there is no rational curve parameterizing an irreducible family of rational curves in $C\in\left|-2K_X \right|$, so the problem is to determine that if there exists an elliptic one.
+so the genus of $C$ is $1$.
+Thus by Bertini's Theorem, general members in $\lvert-K_X \rvert$ are elliptic curves.
+So there exist only finitely many rational curves in $\lvert-K_X \rvert$, and the set of all rational points on these curves is not dense in $X$.

-Summarizing, let $X$ be a del Pezzo surface of degree $1$ and Picard rank $1$ defined over any field, then the exceptional set for $X$ is the union of rational points on rational curves in $\left|-K_X \right|$ and $\left|-2K_X \right|$.
+When $C$ is a rational curve in $\lvert-2K_X \rvert$, if we further suppose that $\overline{X}$ is general in moduli, then it is shown in \cite{LST18} that such curves are parametrized by an irreducible curve of geometric genus $\geq 2$, on which set of rational points also can not be Zariski dense. \end{proof} The case where $\overline{X}$ is not general in moduli remained open.
+It is worth mentioning that \cite[Proposition 24]{Lubbes14} combined with Proposition \ref{prop1} (2) shows that there is no rational curve parametrizing an irreducible family of rational curves in $C\in\lvert-2K_X \rvert$, so the problem is to determine whether there exists an elliptic one.